szos/gash/README.md

 ## Wanted Features

 There are a couple features we will be wanting in GASH.
 The following is an unordered list of wanted features.
 If you have an idea for implementing any of them, open a pull request.
 1. Change the completion depending on the context.
 IE if we type `§(` then the completions change from just the directories, to guiles apropos completion.
 Then, when we type the final closing paren we switch back to directories.
-Since readline allows us to highlight parens as were typing, id imagine this is possible.
+Since readline allows us to highlight parens as were typing, id imagine this is possible. ** this is getting better! ** we can differentiate based on state and location within the line weve read so far.
 2. More meaningful shell interaction.
 Write better interaction functions between shell and guile.
 Since the § has augmented pipes so much, it seems only right to have a $, which runs a shell command, collecting its output.
 This functionality is already implemented in gash-base-lib as collect-shell-command, but could be improved and gussied up.
 For example, send the string send in through our parser for guile, in a mutually recursive manner, so we can do `§(fun $[echo '§(otherfun $[ls -al])'])` and have everything be expanded propperly.

 ## Issues and Quirks